rustam-kilichov/CV/README.md

 # CV

-A single-page CV (Curriculum Vitae) using only HTM
+A single-page CV (Curriculum Vitae) using only HTML